YCChenVictor/blog-frontend/_posts/CS/git/2021-02-22-Git-2-Common-Issue.md

 git itself will find they are same file and it is a renaming process

-### Modify the message of commits
+### Modify Message

-there are four method:
+there are four methods:

 1. delete .git (not recommended)
 2. rebase
 3. reset
 4. amend (change the last commit message only)

 #### use amend